-Zhongyang Street, February 2010.
+February 2010.
 I clearly remember my boss’ reaction when I told her I was going to Harbin for Chinese New Year.
 “Oh, really?
 You shouldn’t go there, it’s very cold!”
-Of course I told her all about the city’s stupendous Ice & Snow Sculpture Festival, its gorgeous Russian church and grisly Siberian Tiger Camp.
-But it all fell on deaf ears; after all the place was “cold” by all accounts.
+Of course I told her all about the city’s stupendous Ice & Snow Sculpture Festival, the atmospheric Jile Temple and grisly Siberian Tiger Park.
+But it all fell on deaf ears, after all the place was “cold”.
 And so it proved!
-After a disastrous night at one of Planet Earth’s most miserable hostels (Little Fir Hostel), I relocated to a four-star hotel on the main street where daily temperatures hovered around minus fifteen.
+After a disastrous night at one of Planet Earth’s most miserable lodgings (Little Fir Hostel), I relocated to a four-star hotel on the main street where daily temperatures hovered around minus fifteen.

-Zhaolin Street, February 2010.
-Located in Heilongjiang Province in China’s unloved northeast; Harbin is a bustling city of five million people.
+February 2010.
+Harbin is a bustling city of five million people.
 Somehow though it feels way more manageable than other metropolises of its size, maybe because a good chunk of the population hides away from the cold indoors.
-But fear not, there are some typically chaotic streets to be found where cardboard-stacked bicycles like this one skid between cars, buses and oblivious pedestrians.
+But fear not, there are some typically chaotic roads like Zhaolin Street, where cardboard-stacked bicycles like this one skid between cars, buses and oblivious pedestrians.

-Songhua River, February 2010.
+February 2010.
 For most of the year Harbin’s wide, murky river is a predominantly unremarkable sight.
 But if you time your visit for February (which you should to catch the unmissable Ice and Snow Sculpture Festival), then it’ll no doubt be completely frozen over.
 It took me about half an hour to cross it and the views and colors from all directions were absolutely gorgeous.
-For more info on my adventures in Harbin, check out my short story Sub Zero Adventures.